Course Content and Outcome Guide for GD 160

 Course DescriptionIntroduces professional software to control digital image editing, photo manipulation and layer compositing of raster art.
 Emphasizes file formats, techniques and tools used by graphic designers.
 Placement permission slip required.
 Prerequisites/concurrent: GD 141 and GD 151.

 Upon successful completion, students should be able to:

 - Set up documents to specifications required for professional quality output.

 - Utilize color systems, screen resolution and file formats defined by industry standards.

 - Navigate and manipulate the software interface at the expectation of employers in the field.

 - Apply professional methods of image selection, editing and layer management.

 Outcome Assessment Strategies

-Successfully designed and output printed projects will be the major criteria for evaluation.
+Successfully designed and output printed projects and a skills test will be the major criteria for evaluation.
 Additional assessment may include quizzes, in-class exercises, research assignments and attendance.